Agreement of Saint-Jean-de-Maurienne: 19 April meeting

 The 19 April meeting discussed the concept of Italian influence after the war.
 It was clear to the Italians that the area allotted to them may not be easily given up by the Turkish Empire, such that the British Prime Minister proposed a vague formula for post-war adjustment should the actual post-war allocation not appear to be balanced.
 The minutes of the meeting are below:

-M. Ribot made objections regarding assignment of Mersina and Adana to Italy, but admitted facilities should be granted to commerce of the Interior in the direction of Mersina as in the case of Alexandretta and Haifa.
+M. Ribot made objections regarding the assignment of Mersina and Adana to Italy, but admitted facilities should be granted to commerce of the Interior in the direction of Mersina as in the case of Alexandretta and Haifa.
 The Italian zone will commence at a point to be determined west of Mersina.

 Baron Sonnino asked for the inclusion in Italian zone of occupation of everything which so figures on Mr. Balfour's map.
 He asked, besides, that the northern part of the vilayet of Smyrna be also included.
 Mr. Lloyd George and M. Ribot undertake to submit this claim to their Governments.

 It was agreed that the interests of the other Powers already established in the different zones shall he scrupulously respected, but that the Powers concerned in these interests shall not make use of them as a means of political action.